PlanTL-GOB-ES/NegEx-MES/README.md

-# NegEX-MES: NegEx para textos Médicos en ESpañol (NegEx algorithm for Spanish Medical texts)
+# NegEx-MES: NegEx para textos Médicos en ESpañol (NegEx algorithm for Spanish Medical texts)
 --------------------------------------

 ## Introduction
 ---------------

 This repository contains *NegEx-MES*, a system for negation detection in Spanish clinical texts based on Wendy Chapman's NegEx algorithm.
-It allows determining if a certain term (i.e. a word or group of words) is negated or not and, if so, the negation word(s).

-For an input text that contains a line for each term for which you want to know if it is negated or not in the following
+It allows determining if a certain term (i.e. a word or group of words) is negated or not, and, if so, the negation word(s).
+Thus, for an input text that contains a line for each term for which you want to know if it is negated or not in the following format:
-format:

 	identifier TAB term TAB "sentence".